Aern-do/unnamed/README.md

 # Unnamed
-Simple programming language written on Rust
+Simple programming language written in Rust

 ## To Do

-- [ ] Refactor the parser and add tests
+- [x] Refactor the parser and add tests